authier-pm/authier/README.md

 ## How to run locally

 Refer to readme inside each subproject for all the instructions.
 Generally you will need to run backend + whatever client you want to develop.

+## Contrib locs

+For now we're running it manually every week or so by `yarn contrib`.
+If we ever see a profit from this project, it will be divided each month proportionally according to the latest numbers in `contrib-locs.json`